tmetsch/mesos_openlava/README.md

     $ docker-compose -p tmetsch up

-This will start a mesos-master, 1 mesos-slave and the [OpenLava](http://openlava.org) master framework.
+This will start a mesos-master, mesos-slaved and the [OpenLava](http://openlava.org) master framework.
 It is a "simulated" distributed environment for testing only atm.
 The idea for integrating openlava on Mesos is the following: